 When heating and air contractors use the ACCA’s Manual J to make sizing recommendations, they calculate how much heat an HVAC system will need to remove (summertime) or add (wintertime) to your home.
 To perform the load calculation, they make all sorts of measurements – everything from square footage to window sizes (and types), insulation levels, ceiling height, and more.
 When they’re finished, they’ll know what size HVAC system is needed to satisfy some baseline comfort objectives.

 “Baseline,” by the way, means an AC that can cool your home to 75 degrees in peak summer and a furnace that can heat your home to 70 degrees in peak winter.
 Those are the temperature defaults for Manual J.

-In a perfect world, an HVAC contractor or home performance professional would perform a Manual J load calculation prior to every new HVAC equipment purchase.
-No homeowner would end up with a system that's too large or too small for their home.
+In a perfect world, an HVAC contractor or home performance professional would perform a Manual J load calculation before every new HVAC equipment purchase.
+No homeowner would end up with a system that’s too large or too small for their home.
 ACs and furnaces would always keep people comfortable.
-And they'd operate efficiently under all types of conditions.
+And they’d operate efficiently under all types of conditions.

 Unfortunately, we don’t live in a perfect world.

 When nobody performs a load calculation…

 …you might end up with an HVAC system that’s the wrong size.
 Here in the Atlanta area, the most common outcome is an air conditioner that’s too big.
 Or a furnace that’s too big.
 Or both.

 But wait!
 Isn’t it smart to get bigger HVAC equipment so that you know you can cool and heat your home under all conditions?
 The answer to that question is a resounding no.